Simply Irresistible Caramel Eclairs

 When ready to use, whip heavy cream in a chilled bowl until stiff peaks.

-Run a whisk through the pastry creme to loosen, then fold the whipped cream into pastry creme.
+Run a whisk through the pastry crème to loosen.

 Bloom 1/4 oz Gelatin in a ramekin with 2 TB warm water for 10 minutes